tobiasroessler/lilota-django/README.md

 In this example we create the task **LongRunningTask**.
 In the **run** method we wait 10 seconds and then we calculate the sum of two numbers (**number1** and **number2**).
 For the moment it is not important to understand where **number1** and **number2** are coming from.
 We come to that very soon.
 The result is in the end stored in a dictionary and here the key **result** is used.
 You are free to use whatever name you want for that key and you can use how many keys and values you want of course.

-What you can see is that we also log messages here. **lilota-django** is using the build-in **logging** module and this is already integrated inside the base class **TaskBase** and can be directly used.
+What you can see is that we also log messages here. **lilota-django** is using the build-in **logging** module and this is already integrated inside the base class **TaskBase**.

 ### Create a store

 **lilota-django** needs a store where all the information about the running tasks are stored.
-Several store implementations are of course possible.
-By default **lilota-django** comes with a store that holds its data inside the memory.
-In the future we will also create a store that connects to a database and is using Django.
+Several store implementations are of course possible. **lilota-django** comes with a store that holds its data inside the database in a table called **lilota_store**.

-Here is an example for our in-memory store:
+Here is an example of how to create and initialize our store:
 ```
 from lilota.stores import StoreManager
 from lilota_django.stores import DjangoTaskStore